Joints are hard

 Calculating a joint from 2 planes

 Calculating the geometry of a joint is actually quite simple once you know its orientation.
 When jointing two boards like in the image below, you start from the planes that align with the backsides of the boards.
-For a miter joint, you calculate the angle between these planes (90 degrees in this case), create a new plane at half that angle (45 degrees), and use that to cut the boards.
-For a rabbet joint, you raise the bottom plane by half the thickness of the bottom board, and use that to cut the right board.
+For a miter joint, you calculate the angle between these planes (90° in this case), create a new plane at half that angle (45°), and use that to cut the boards.
+For a rabbet joint, you raise the bottom plane by half the thickness of the bottom board and use that to cut the right board.

-When the boards are lying flat, like in a picture frame, you can use exactly the same method, but now the planes we need for our calculation are the ones the align with the top side of the top board, and the right side of the right board.
+When the boards are lying flat, like in a picture frame, you can use exactly the same method.
+This time the planes we need for our calculation are the ones that align with the top side of the top board and the right side of the right board.

 Finding the correct planes